n8finch/my-reads/readme.txt

 1. A screenshot of a single post display.

 == Changelog ==
+= 0.2.7 =
+- Star rating block: If rating is 0, show "Not yet rated" message.
+- Added support for comments on My Reads posts.
 = 0.2.6 =
 - Settings option to automate JSON regeneration
 - Readme updates